-I’m a German native who moved to the US in 2006 and never left.
-I have a background in language and writing instruction, and while my time spent in the TESOL and English M.A. programs at WVU solidified beautiful West Virginia as my US home state, a desire for warmth and open water led me to Houston, Texas, where I currently live with my husband, two cats, and a dog, and where I try to spend as much time as possible in, on, or near the water.
+I’m a German native who moved to the US in 2006.
+I have a background in language and writing instruction, and while my time spent in the TESOL and English M.A. programs at WVU solidified beautiful West Virginia as my US home state, a longing for warmth and open water led me to Houston, Texas, where I currently live with my partner, two cats, and a dog, and where I try to spend as much time as possible in, on, or near the water.